Voldemortas/voldemortas-server/README.md

-  entryPoint, //the path to the server.ts staticDir, //the RELATIVE path within the source directory to the static files directory such as `static` frontDir, //the path where your frontend react is defaultHtml, //the path to the html template where the react code will be injected developmentHtml, //the path to the additional content for development only (like hot reloading) globalScssOptions, //optional, allows defining global.css built from a .scss file
+  entryPoint, //the path to the server.ts staticDir, //the RELATIVE path within the source directory to the static files directory such as `static` frontDir, //the path where your frontend react is tempDir, //the for some react magic, gets created and deleted during build defaultHtml, //the path to the html template where the react code will be injected developmentHtml, //the path to the additional content for development only (like hot reloading) globalScssOptions, //optional, allows defining global.css built from a .scss file